 Excessive hunger with weight loss

 If your dog keeps eating and eating and yet losing weight, this is serious.
 Often, they will suffer from diarrhea as well.
 Their body is not getting the nutrients it needs no matter how hard they try.
-Either their body is unable to use the nutrients, or somebody is literally stealing them–yes, I mean intestinal parasites.
+Either their body cannot use the nutrients, or somebody is literally stealing them- yes, intestinal parasites.

 Problems within the digestive tract or outside of it can cause this.

 This complicated term stands for your dog’s inability to digest their food.
 The pancreas has two big jobs– the production of insulin and the production of digestive enzymes.
 When the pancreas fails to provide these enzymes, your dog’s body cannot break food down to usable nutrients.
 In other words, the food goes through untouched.
 This is when your dog can literally starve to death while eating like there was no tomorrow.